 As I’ve mentioned before, I’ve never taken a cruise, so I often consult with my fellow advocate Dwayne Coward on cruise-related cases.
 Dwayne knows all about cruises and the types of trip insurance policies that cover calamities that a passenger might encounter before and during a cruise.
 Wentzel’s denial letter seemed unfair to my eyes.
 His son and daughter-in-law missed the cruise completely.
 So I asked Dwayne to take a look.

 Unfortunately, I don’t see any payable benefit in the insurance plan for their circumstances.
 Since they started the trip, the cancellation coverage would no longer be effective, and the delay due to airline aircraft issues is not covered under Trip Interruption.
 As for the delay, even if they had been delayed 3 hours, it was not due to a defined Hazard.

 But there is one little glimmer of hope for the couple.
-They may be able to receive up to 75% of the cost of the prepaid cruise in a future cruise credit.
-The terms of the Carnival trip Cancellation protection plan are detailed on its website.
+They may be able to receive up to 75% of the cost of the prepaid cruise in future cruise credit.
+The terms of the Carnival Cancellation protection plan are detailed on its website.